Article contents

 Note: a tax year runs from April 6th to April 5th the following year.

-It’s perfectly safe (and legal) to invest and day trade in the UK, as long as you use a day trading platform authorised by the Financial Conduct Authority (FCA).
+It’s legal to invest and day trade in the UK, as long as you use a day trading platform authorised by the Financial Conduct Authority (FCA).

 They’re the people who review and approve financial companies in the UK, and make sure they’re treating customers fairly and looking after their money correctly.